-Herbal remedies for swine flu
+Herbal treatment of swine flu

-Phytotherapy for swine flu
+Phytotherapy: medicinal plants preparations for swine flu

 Phytotherapy in the treatment of swine flu focuses on the use of a series of preparations with plants that meet the following purposes: